 SSc and Autoimmune interstitial diseases

 Autoimmune interstitial diseases such as SSc-ILD, RA-ILD, Sjögren’s-, lupus-, and overlap-associated ILD each feature distinct fibrotic remodeling that can be studied independently.
-As biopsies are not routine in the clinical management of lung fibrosis (but are in the context of Sjogren’s or SSc), fibrosis burden is evaluate in lung in te context of preclinical studies only.
-In SSc or Sjogren’s, quantitative histological endpoints provide objective fibrosis metrics that complement imaging, support non-invasive biomarker development, and enhance disease stratification and therapeutic assessment
+As biopsies are not routine in the clinical management of lung fibrosis (but are in the context of Sjogren’s or SSc), fibrosis burden is evaluate in lung in the context of preclinical studies only.
+In SSc or Sjogren’s, quantitative histological endpoints provide objective fibrosis endpoints that complement imaging, support non-invasive biomarker development, and enhance disease stratification and therapeutic assessment in both pre-clinical and clinical studies.

 FibroNest Captures Regression Traits in a HOCl SSc Model